cjnaz/cjnfuncs/SMTP.md

 What to send may be a `body` string, the text contents of `filename`, or the HTML-formatted contents of `htmlfile`, in this order of precedent.

-Three attempts are made to send the message.
+Three attempts are made to send the message (see `EmailNTries`, below).

 ### Parameters
 `subj`
 - Email subject text